 Matrix of Peace Whole Systems Model™

-The thesis behind the Model is sustainable societal peace ensues from well-designed public, private, and civil society sectors co-operating (not merely operating) from a place of higher order consciousness and a field of shared, peace-optimizing values, beliefs and practices.
+The thesis behind the Matrix is sustainable societal peace ensues from well-designed public, private, and civil society sectors co-operating (not merely operating) from a place of higher order consciousness and a field of shared, peace-optimizing values, beliefs and practices.
 The three sectors are then capable of co-generating justice, prosperity, and sustainability—the three necessary but sufficient outcomes to co-generate sustainable peace.
 Like a three-legged stool, justice, prosperity, and sustainability are all necessary to support sustainable peace.
 If any one outcome is missing, peace will fail to be sustainable.
-When all three outcomes are accounted for and made part of the peacebuilding process, the society will be capable of operating as a self-balancing, self-correcting, flourishing societal ecosystem of sustainable peace.
+When all three outcomes are accounted for and made part of the peacebuilding process, the society will be capable of operating as a self-balancing, self-correcting, flourishing ecosystem of societal peace.

 Guiding a society to generate justice, prosperity and sustainability becomes the primary focus of a Matrix of Peace Whole Systems Model methodology.
 As can be seen from the visual Model, these necessary outcomes to peace require the cooperation of the societal sectors.
 Cooperating private and public sectors co-generate prosperity.
 Cooperating public and civil society sectors co-generate justice.
-Cooperating civil society sectors and private sectors co-generate sustainability.
-The Model posits that no one or two outcomes alone can generate sustainable peace.
+Cooperating civil society and private sectors co-generate sustainability.
+The Matrix posits that no one or two outcomes alone can generate sustainable peace.
 It takes all three: justice, prosperity, and sustainability.
 Peace at all costs is not the goal.
-And peace without justice, prosperity, or sustainability will not be a lasting, sustainable peace.
+Peace without justice, prosperity, or sustainability will not be a lasting, sustainable peace.